In 2017, the cost of cybercrime soared to $600 billion. Don’t let your company succumb to cyber-attacks.

 3. Inform Employees About Cyber Threats

 Employees are actually one of the leading causes of harmful data breaches.
-Many employees don’t know how to spot a malware attack, which makes it easier for hackers to access your company’s data.
+Many employees don’t know how to spot a malware attack, making it easier for hackers to access your company’s data.

 The best way to educate your employees is to hold cybersecurity training sessions.
-In these workshops, teach your employees how to identify the websites, links, and phishing scams that contain malware.
+These workshops teach your employees how to identify the websites, links, and phishing scams that contain malware.
 Ads containing the File Rep Malware should also be addressed.

-At the end of the class, your employees should be able to define a virus, understand the threat of malware, and know how to prevent attacks.
+At the end of the class, your employees should define a virus, understand the threat of malware, and know-how to prevent attacks.

 4. Upgrade Your Network Security

-Without solid network security, hackers will be able to quickly infiltrate your system.
+Without solid network security, hackers will be able to infiltrate your system quickly.
 A firewall serves as a thick layer of security for your company by shutting out malware and detecting potential threats that come from all types of connections.

 5. Get a Virtual Private Network (VPN)